 In 2014, we drilled 37 development and delineation wells, which help map oil and natural gas formations in the earth.
 Chevron continued examining the Lineham Creek well results and the Ultra Deep Gas trend, which has subsurface targets below 25,000 feet (7,620 m).

 Deepwater Gulf of Mexico

 Chevron is one of the leading leaseholders in the deepwater Gulf of Mexico, with a long history of technical achievement and operational safety.

-The Jack and St. Malo fields are in the Walker Ridge area began production in December 2014.
-The two fields, which are in a water depth of 7,000 feet (2,134 m), are being jointly developed with a host floating production unit situated between the two fields in 7,000 feet (2,134 m) of water.
-Chevron has a 50 percent interest in the Jack Field, a 51 percent interest in the St. Malo Field and operates both.
+The Jack and St. Malo fields in the Walker Ridge area began production in December 2014.
+The two fields, which are in a water depth of 7,000 feet (2,134 m), are being jointly developed with a host floating production unit between the two fields.
+Chevron has a 50 percent interest in the Jack Field and a 51 percent interest in the St. Malo Field and operates both.
 Production from the development is linked to the market by the Jack/St. Malo pipeline.
-The $7.5 billion project has a design capacity of 177,000 barrels of crude oil and 42 million cubic feet of natural gas per day.
+The $7.5 billion project has a design capacity of 170,000 barrels of crude oil and 42 million cubic feet of natural gas per day.
 In the first quarter of 2015, production ramped up from three of 10 planned wells.
 Front-end engineering and design activities for Stage 2—the second phase of the development plan—continued in 2014, with construction expected to begin in 2016.

-Also in Walker Ridge is the 60 percent owned and operated Big Foot project.
-The facility is designed with a capacity of 79,000 barrels of crude oil and 25 million cubic feet of natural gas per day.
+Also in Walker Ridge is the 60 percent-owned and operated Big Foot project.
+The facility is designed with a capacity of 75,000 barrels of crude oil and 25 million cubic feet of natural gas per day.
 At the end of 2014, the development was 93 percent complete.
-Production is expected to begin production in 2014.
+Production is expected to begin in late 2015.

 Chevron also has a role in these deepwater developments: